 “The SSC supports the JGPT’s recommendation that stock assessment authors transition from the ADMB RE variants to the rema framework, which implements the same model variants in a single framework with several improvements.”(SSC, Oct 2022)

 Apportionment in this assessment was not updated from last year’s assessment because there was no new data to inform apportionments.
 However, in future assessments apportionment will be transitioned to the rema framework as well as investigations into including the AFSC longline survey as an additional index.

+"The Team recommends all GOA authors evaluate any bottom trawl survey information used in their assessment prior to 1990 including the 1984 and 1987 surveys and conduct sensitivity analyses to evaluate their usefulness to the assessment.
+This may apply for Aleutian Islands surveys but this was only raised during GOA assessment considerations."(GOA PT, Nov 2021).

+Model 19.1a does not use the 1984 or 1987 survey biomass estimates, age compositions, or length compositions but this information is reported in the SAFE document for informational purposes.

 Responses to SSC and Plan Team Comments Specific to this Assessment